sylwiavargas/Accessible-Web-101/README.md

 ## Check your web app!

-Here is a checklist of what to do when desiging for accessibility:
+Here is a checklist of what to do when desiging for accessibility.
+Check if your app is...

 ### Perceivable
 Information and user interface components must be presentable to users in ways they can perceive (it can't be invisible to all of their senses), for instance: